-DlgLabel()

-This function sets an item that has no editable part, that is an item used as a label.
-For simple dialogs, the wide, x and y arguments are not used.
+DlgLabel() This function sets an item that has no editable part, that is an item used as a label.
+For simple dialogs, the wide, $x$ and $y$ arguments are not used.
 You can add text to a dialog without using an item number with DlgText().

-'''

-Proc DlgLabel(item%, text${, x{, y}});

-'''

-item% This sets the item number in the dialog.

-- text\$ The text to display.
-If the label contains a vertical bar, "|" any following text will be used as a tooltip and displayed when the mouse pointer is held over the item. - x If omitted, the text is left justified in the dialog box, otherwise this sets the position of the left end of the text in the dialog. - If omitted, this takes the value of item%.
+Proc D DlgLabel(item%, text\${, x{, y}}); item% This sets the item number in the dialog. text\$ The text to display.
+If the label contains a vertical bar, " " any following text will be used as a tooltip and displayed when the mouse pointer is held over the item. x If omitted or zero, the label is right justified in the dialog box, otherwise positive values set the position of the left end of the label in dialog units and negative values set the position of the right hand end relative to the right edge of the dialog. У If omitted, this takes the value of item%.
 It is the position of the bottom of the text in the dialog.
 When you call DlgShow(), you must provide a dummy variable for this field.
 The variable is not changed and can be of any type, but must be present.

-'''

-See also: DlgAllow(), DlgButton(), DlgChan(), DlgCheck(),

-DlgCreate(), DlgInteger(), DlgList(), DlgReal(), DlgShow(),

-DlgString(), DlgText()

-'''

-DlgList()

-This defines a dialog item that is a one of n selection, each of the possible items to select is identified by a string.
+See also D: DlgAllow(), DlgButton(), DlgChan(), DlgCheck(), DlgCreate(), DlgInteger(),DlgList(), DlgReal(), DlgShow(), DlgString(), DlgText() This de fines a dialog item that is a one of a selection, each of the possible items to select DigList() is identi ified by a string.
 For simple dialogs, the wide, x and y arguments are not used.

-'''

-\label{eq:proc_def} \mbox{Proc DlgList(item%, text$|wide, list$[]|str${, n%{, x{, y}}}});}
+Proc DlgList(item%, text\$|wide, list\$[]|str\${, n%{, x{, y}}});

-'''

-item% This sets the item number in the dialog.

-- text\$ The text to display as a prompt.
+- item% This sets the item number in the dialog. - text\$ The text to display as a prompt.
 If the prompt contains a vertical bar, "|" any following text will be used as a tooltip and displayed when the mouse pointer is held over the item. - wide This is an alternative to the prompt.
 It sets the width of the box in which the user selects an item.
-If the width is not given the number entry box has a default width of the longest string in the list or 18, whichever is the smaller. - An array of strings.
+If the width is not given the number entry box has a default width of the longest string in the list or 18, whichever is the smaller. - list\$ An array of strings.
 These hold the items to be presented in the list.
-Each string should not be over 18 characters long, or it will be truncated. - An alternative way to define the items to be presented in the list.
+Each string should not be over 18 characters long, or it will be truncated. - str\$ An alternative way to define the items to be presented in the list.
 The single string holds all of the items, items are separated by the vertical bar character (|).
-Again, items should not be more than 18 characters long. - The number of entries in the list.
+Again, items should not be more than 18 characters long. - n% The number of entries in the list.
 If this is omitted, or if it is larger than the array, then the size of the array is used.
-If the str\$ form of the command is used, the number of items in the string sets the maximum number. - x If omitted or zero, the selection box is right justified in the dialog, otherwise this sets the position of the left end of the selection box. - If omitted, this takes the value of item%.
+If the str\$ form of the command is used, the number of items in the string sets the maximum number. - x If omitted or zero, the selection box is right justified in the dialog box, otherwise positive values set the position of the left edge of the selection box in dialog units and negative values set the position of the right edge relative to the right edge of the dialog. - y If omitted, this takes the value of item%.
 It is the position of the bottom of the list selection box.